SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 alarmed, disturbing their natural cat aplomb.

 We're only _mildly_ alarmed, because we have boundless faith in the ability of corporate managers to screw it up into a state of relative harmlessness.
-The radioactivity from the blast may destroy their company, but probably not humanity.
+The radioactivity inside the blast radius may destroy their company, but probably not humanity.

 At least, until some idiot makes an ASI.
 For preventing that, you need to understand [Eliezer Yudkowsky](https://en.wikipedia.org/wiki/Eliezer_Yudkowsky).
-It's hard for your humble Weekend Editor to understand why so many people so stubbornly resist understanding that.
+(It's hard for your humble Weekend Editor to understand why so many people so stubbornly _resist_ understanding that.)

-But now, more than ever: [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)
+Of course now, more than ever: [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)

 ---